isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The next couple of lines define the lease database, the place where the server stores its lease information.
-This particular example tells the server to use ``memfile``, which is the simplest (and fastest) database backend.
+This particular example tells the server to use ``memfile``, which is the simplest and fastest database backend.
 It uses an in-memory database and stores leases on disk in a CSV (comma-separated values) file.
-This is a very simple configuration; usually the lease database configuration is more extensive and contains additional parameters.
+This is a very simple configuration example; usually the lease database configuration is more extensive and contains additional parameters.
 Note that ``lease-database`` is an object and opens up a new scope, using an opening brace.
 Its parameters (just one in this example: